skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 #### Code block

 A code block highlights a section of code.
-It features roboto mono text, a light grey box, and a light grey border.
+It features roboto mono text, a light gray box, and a light gray border.

 ```html
 <title>Page Titles - Skylight Accessibility</title>